andre347/tableau_wdc_fxrates/README.md

 Web Data Connector.
 Connecting to the [Fixer IO API](http://fixer.io/).
 Fetches the latest currency conversion data.
 Useful for pricing data sets that can be enriched by exchange rate data.
 Easy to use with cross-db joins or blending in Tableau.

+####  **UPDATE 11/04/2018**

+FIXER IO changed their API Plans.
+You now need a paid subscription to choose your base currency.
+I changed the WDC so it only gets EUR values.
+It still gets the exchange rates for the latest date available in the API.
+You now also need an API Key.
+You can get one for free [here](http://fixer.io).

 ----------------

 1. Open Tableau